Retirement Planning: Design and Maintain a Personal Finance Tracker with Notion

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Design and Maintain a Personal Finance tracker for Retirement Planning using Notion
+How to Design and Maintain a Personal Finance Tracker for Retirement Planning using Notion

 Step 1: Create a Retirement Planning Database

-1. Open Notion and create a new page by clicking the "+" symbol at the top left corner.
+1. Open Notion and create a new page by clicking the + symbol at the top left corner.

-2. Select "Database" from the drop-down menu.
+2. Select Database from the drop-down menu.

 Step 2: Define Database Properties

-2. Some essential properties for Retirement planning include:
+2. Some essential properties for retirement planning include:

-• Savings: Monitor your savings contributions.
+• Savings: Monitor your contributions to savings accounts.

 Step 3: Structure Your Retirement Planning Tracker